 There is ivy growing outside, up the wall, and now into the bathroom which it has managed to invade because the window is always open (it only opens a teeny bit).
 I like the shadow of the ivy on the window, it’s one of those small beautiful things that makes me happy.

 You can see here where the ivy has invaded the bathroom which it did a couple of months ago.
 It’s covered in these little eggs – I don’t know what they are, maybe spiders?
 I am reluctant to remove it because I don’t want all these creatures to die.
 So I am leaving it, and now they’re hatching I pick them up and pop them outside.
+(UPDATE – I’ve got rid of it and the baby spiders have all been evicted unharmed).
 When they’re all gone I’ll cut the ivy back.
 I know I wouldn’t see this in my dad’s bathroom.
 Not ever.
 The blue glass here is a Moroccan style lamp.
 I really want to visit Morocco, perhaps more than anywhere else on Earth somehow it calls to me.

 Everyone in my house has curly hair.
 Everyone.
 We are constantly trying to find products to tame it into curls rather than frizz.
 My youngest son and I like dying our hair different colours.
 As soon as he gets any length of holiday from school the purple or blue dye comes out.
 I go for orange, but sometimes just bits of pink.
 I wish he could have purple hair at school, I don’t see what the problem is really.